 Summer is waiting, let’s make the best of Finnish summer magic in Helsinki this year!
 This is the ultimate checklist for you to experience the summer months in Finland like a local:

 Sauna is wonderful all year round, but there’s something special about a summer sauna and a nice swim afterwards.
 In Helsinki, check out Löyly sauna, Kultuurisauna, Sompasauna for a raw experience; Kuusijärvi sauna in Vantaa and Lonna island sauna – my favourite.
+Read all about my sauna essentials here!

 There’s always something new to discover!
 Here are some ideas: